A Master of Djinn

 So when someone murders a secret brotherhood dedicated to one of the most famous men in history, al-Jahiz, Agent Fatma is called onto the case.
 Al-Jahiz transformed the world 50 years ago when he opened up the veil between the magical and mundane realms, before vanishing into the unknown.
 This murderer claims to be al-Jahiz, returned to condemn the modern age for its social oppressions.
 His dangerous magical abilities instigate unrest in the streets of Cairo that threaten to spill over onto the global stage.

-Alongside her Ministry colleagues and her clever …
+Alongside her Ministry colleagues …

 6 editions